Yan-Tavares/Junction_X_NameError_Support_repo/README.md

 ```

 ## Acknowledgment of the use of LLMs
 - LLMs for coding: Claude 4.5 Sonnet in Cursor and VS Code.
-Used for quick prototyping, productive quick edits with the tab feature, creating documentation, and refactors
+Used for quick prototyping, productive quick edits with the tab feature, creating documentation, and refactors.
+We extensively reviewed all edits made by the LLMs and all of the main development as well as system design was done by the team.
 - LLMs for speech: Eleven Labs for voiceover of pitch video
 - LLMs for research: ChatGPT for suggestions of useful papers